 You should notify your Approved Contractor Scheme operator, so they can remove them from links to your company.

-If you are a WaterSafe recognised plumber and your employer has changed, you need to notify your Approved Contractors’ Scheme to avoid your details being removed from the WaterSafe website.
-You have to be part of a business with appropriate insurance, so your new company would have to apply to an Approved Contractors’ Scheme or add you to their existing membership.
+If you are a WaterSafe recognised plumber and your employer has changed, you need to notify your Approved Contractor Scheme to avoid your details being removed from the WaterSafe website.

 Yes.
 Gas Safe registration is essential if you work on gas installations or appliances and any plumber working with gas is legally obliged to be listed on the Gas Safe Register.